 Pat down the dough and shape once more, using the same method.
 Generously flour a banneton (bread basket) or a standard loaf tin lined with a kitchen towel.
 Place your reshaped dough into the banneton or loaf pan, seam-side up.
 Cover loosely with a damp towel and let rise in a warm spot for another 2-3 hours.

 Preheat your oven to 485°F (or 500°F if your oven runs colder).
-Place a large dutch oven* inside (without lid) and let it preheat with the oven for 15–20 minutes.
+Place a large dutch oven (see end note if you don’t have one) inside (without lid) and let it preheat with the oven for 15–20 minutes.

 Bake for 20 minutes with the lid on.
 Turn the oven down to 450°F and bake for another 10 minutes with the lid on.
 Remove the lid and bake for another 8–10 minutes, until the top is a lovely, rich golden brown.